Esri/raster-deep-learning/README.md

-# Deep Learning Python Raster Functions For ArcGIS
+# Deep Learning Python raster function For ArcGIS

-Deep learning model inferences in ArcGIS are implemented on top of the python raster function framework.
+Deep learning model inferencing in ArcGIS is implemented on top of the Python raster function framework.
-This repository is served as a harbor to provide guidance on deep learning python raster functions in ArcGIS, and most important to educate the users on creating custom python raster functions to integrate more deep learning models into ArcGIS.
+This repository serves to provide guidance on deep learning Python raster functions in ArcGIS, and to educate users on how to create custom Python raster functions to integrate additional deep learning models with the ArcGIS platform.

 ## Prerequisites
-1. The users need to install either of the following ArcGIS platforms:
+1. Deep learning in ArcGIS requires one of the following products:
     - *ArcGIS Pro 2.3 or later*.
     - *ArcGIS Enterprise 10.7 or later*.

-2. Esri Image Analyst license
+2. An ArcGIS Image Analyst license is required to run inferencing tools.

 3. CPU or NVIDIA GPU + CUDA CuDNN